 Skip to content

 Federal certifications, SBIR grants, place-based tax incentives, and a realistic look at corporate grant programs.
 The wedge for most minority founders is not a one-time cash grant -- it is certification access, federal contracting, and a long-term supplier network.
+You can check your current eligibility across all of them with the free interactive eligibility map — it takes about 60 seconds and requires no account.

 Quick Answer